An RSPCA cattery is looking to find a home for a long-stay cat who has been looking for a new home for six months.

-The RSPCA is appealing for information after an extremely emaciated staffie was found abandoned in North Shields.
+The RSPCA is appealing for information after a cat with severe signs of abuse was found in Woking.

 The nine-month-old tortoiseshell cat was found with burns all over her body and signs of sexual abuse.
 She was found near to Bagshot Road yesterday (2 June).

 She also had a makeshift splint on her front right leg and is unable to stand.

 She is now being cared for by local vets, where staff have named her Minnie as she is so … Continue reading…

 More effort is needed to end lab animal use and suffering, says the RSPCA, as a new poll reveals the public have real concerns about animal research and testing.